dreamcatcher-tech/network/Inbox/2025-08-16 0928 timeline threads of your history and context.md

 > SOMEWHERE THE MACHINE HAS TO KNOW EVERYTHING YOU DID AND IN ORDER

 This means we have to track it, and expose it to you, and let you modify it.
+Context can only come from history - selecting context in other words is selecting history to bring into the present chat.

 this timeline thing, should be where the ongoing conversation happens.
 To manage your timelines, would be a chat to the timelines bot, and a stateboard piece that shows all the timelines in a tree so they can be worked on, like any other file.